sfdeloach/docker/README.md

   - Two formats for specifying environment variables for the express server:
     - `variableName=value` - Sets a variable in the container at runtime (preferred)
     - `variable` - Value is taken from your computer
+- Client service hosts the React frontend and uses the server for live reloads.
 - For the worker, apply similar configurations in the `compose.yml` file as the express server, remembering that it will need information to connect to the redis service.
+- Setup Nginx as the application's [reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/).
+  - Configure routing `default.conf` (or `nginx.conf`?) to include upstream servers and routing to the appropriate server with incoming requests.
+Remember to apply a `rewrite` rule for all api express requests to match route handlers using regex.
+  - Write a `Dockerfile.dev` custom image applying the [configuration](http://nginx.org/en/docs/beginners_guide.html#proxy)